| Landfill suit ends in county win IDEM ruling helped in victory over

 illegally break a contract with Waste Management to construct and

+operate a landfill in Eagle Creek Township.
 Richards issued his ruling Aug.
 30. It resolves a

 suit brought by Waste Management in 1998 after the county waste